 Notes: The sample consists of 1,570 employed refugees for a total of 2,097 refugee-year observations.
 The dependent variable is refugees' relative self-reported wages.
 MSA refers to months since arrival.
 Threat is the threat index described in the text, and is z-standardized within each model.
 Positive coefficients indicate a reduction in distance to locals.
 Coefficients and standard errors are multiplied by 100 for presentation.
 All regressions include dummies for missing control variables, individual characteristics (gender, age, age squared, kids born before arrival in Germany living in the household, country of origin, marital status, and location of partner as well as work experience and education upon arrival), district fixed effects, and the interaction of year dummies and district controls (unemployment rate, share of refugees, and population density), all measured in December 2012.
 Column 3 controls for the interaction of unemployment rate at district-level, measured in December 2012 interacted with survey years of 2017 and 2018.
-Column 5 controls for the interaction of peditor dustrict-level, measured in December 2012 interacted with survey years of 2017 and 2018.
+Column 4 controls for the interaction of population density at district-level, measured in December 2012 interacted with survey years of 2017 and 2018.
 Column 5 controls for the interaction of refugees' share at district-level, measured in December 2012 interacted with survey years of 2017 and 2018.
-Column 5 controls for the interaction of refugees' share at district-level, measured in December 2012 interacted with survey years of 2017 and 2018.
-Column 5 controls for the interaction of columns 3, 4, 5 all together.
-Standard errors, in parentheses, are clustered at the person-level. p < 0.10, p < 0.05, p < 0.01.
+Column 6 includes controls of columns 3, 4, 5 all together.
+Standard errors, in parentheses, are clustered at the person-level. \ p < 0.10, \\ p < 0.05, \\\ p < 0.01.